minio/hperf/README.md

 <b>NOTE: if the `--address` is not the same as your external IP addres used for communications between servers then you need to set `--real-ip`, otherwise the server will report internal IPs in the stats and it will run the test against itself, causing invalid results.</b>

 ### The listen command
 Hperf can run tests without a specific `client` needing to be constantly connected.
-Once the `client` has started a test, the `client` can easily exit without interrupting the test stopping.
+Once the `client` has started a test, the `client` can exit without affecting the test.

 Any `client` can hook into the list test at runtime using the `--id` of the test.
 There can even be multiple `clients` listening to the same test.

 Example:
 ```bash